-Below you will find a series of videos and articles by scientists at varying stages of their careers (MSc students, PhD students, Post Doctoral researchers, Senior Technical Officers and Principal Investigators), which investigate some aspect of each of this year’s competition topics while also showcasing some top quality Irish scientific research.
+Below you will find a series of videos and articles by scientists at different stages of their careers (MSc students, PhD students, Post Doctoral researchers, Senior Technical Officers and Principal Investigators), which investigate various competition topics while also showcasing cutting edge Irish scientific research.

 - Irish Science Heroes – William King by Lecturer in Palaeontology Dr. John Murray and Professor of Biochemistry Heinz Peter Nasheuer.

 - Myths Busted – ‘Can you really die from a Broken Heart’ by Psychology Professor Brian Hughes.